LjunChen/slides/Trends_in_EVI/Trends.md

 It is often of interest to test whether the extreme value index remains constant over time, without prior knowledge on the constant extreme value index, that is, $H_0: \gamma(s)=\gamma$ without specifying $\gamma$.In this case,one may use $\hat{\Gamma}_H(1)$ as an estimator of the constant extreme value index $\gamma$ and define the testing statistic as $\tilde{T}$.
 It is straightforward to show that under $H_0$,$\sqrt{k}\tilde{T}$ convergences in distribution to a supreme of a standard Brownain bridges defined on [0,1].
 Note that the limit distribution is identical to that in the classic KS test.

 Now, we turn to the simulation study part.
 This simulation study is used to demonstrate the finite sample performance of the testing procedure using $\tilde{T}$.
+That is to test the hypotheis that the extreme value indices remain constant over time.

 This is the simulation setting.
 This paper generate $m=2000$ samples with $n=5000$ observations in each sample.
 For the two parameters $k$ and $h$, choose several combinations between $k=100,200$ and $h=0.025, 0.04$.
 For each sample, simulate the observations from this data generating process
 $X_i=Z_i^{1/\gamma(i/n)}$, where $Z_i$ are iid observations from the standard Frechet distribution.